fx-giant/giant-documentations/form/configuring-giant-form-pack.md

-        "script": "name of html file, this will override the formName", "style": "name of html file, this will override the formName", "dataStore": "the GIANT datastore structure, see bellow for explanation", "isApplication": "indicate whether the form to be appear as part of GIANT menu list for quick access.", "applicationIcon": "font awesome css class for the form icon in the GIANT menu list.", "isHideSearchbar": "flag to indicate to turn off GIANT search bar when access this form in GIANT."
+        "script": "name of html file, this will override the formName", "style": "name of html file, this will override the formName", "dataStore": "the GIANT datastore structure, see bellow for explanation", "isHideSearchbar": "flag to indicate to turn off GIANT search bar when access this form in GIANT.", "isApplication": "indicate whether the form to be appear as part of GIANT menu list for quick access.", "applicationIcon": "font awesome css class for the form icon in the GIANT menu list.", "menuItems": "array of menu items to be nested under this form.
+Only work with isApplication set to true", "toogleFeatures": "Toggle Feature list for form"
     },{

     },